 Finally, we take a simple union bound to extend the guarantee to all time steps.

-\begin{restatable}{lemma}{correctness} \cref{alg:inc_flow} maintains a $(1-\eps)$-approximate $s$-$t$ max flow at all times with probability $1 - 4/n$. \end{restatable} \begin{proof} Whenever $F < (1-\eps) F_i^*$, we use \cref{lem:singlecorrectness} to argue the existence of an augmenting path in the sample with probability $\ge 1 - 4/n^2$.
+\begin{restatable}{lemma}{correctness} \cref{alg:inc_flow} maintains a $(1-\eps)$-approximate $s$-$t$ max flow at all times with probability $1 - 4/n$ against an output-adaptive adversary. \end{restatable} \begin{proof} In any phase $k$, \cref{lem:singlecorrectness} ensures that an augmenting path exists in the sample at the first time step $i$ when $F < (1-\eps) F_i^*$ with probability $1 - 4/n^2$.
 Each time an augmenting path is found, $F$ increases by $1$.
-Thus, we need to invoke \cref{lem:singlecorrectness} at most $F^* \le n$ times.
-Taking a union bound over all times that $F$ increases, we get that the approximation guarantee holds throughout the entire insertion sequence with probability $1 - 4/n$ as required. \end{proof}
+Thus, we need to invoke \cref{lem:singlecorrectness} for at most $F^* \le n$ phases.
+Taking a union bound over all the phases, we get that the approximation guarantee holds throughout the entire insertion sequence with probability $1 - 4/n$ as required. \end{proof}